 - This surgery helps lower the risk of injury to the testicle.
 If the testicles are in the groin area, a boy has a higher risk for sports injuries and discomfort from seat belts.

 Usually the outcome of this surgery is good, and the testicle is moved into the scrotum.
 But success rates vary by where the testicle is located at the time the surgery is done.
 In general, this treatment works well in almost all who need it.footnote 2

 - Bleeding or blood clots in the scrotum.

 - Damage to the vas deferens and the blood supply to the testicle.
-Without an adequate blood supply, the testicle may shrink (atrophy).
+Without enough blood supply, the testicle may shrink (atrophy).

-- The testicle(s) moving out of the scrotum again (reascend) after surgery and requiring further treatment.
+- The testicle(s) moving out of the scrotum again (reascend) after surgery and needing more treatment.
 This is rare.

 - Kolon TF, et al. (2014).
 Evaluation and treatment of cryptorchidism: AUA guideline.
 Journal of Urology, 192(2): 337–345.
 DOI: 10.1016/j.juro.2014.05.005.
 Accessed August 16, 2017.

 - Elder JS (2011).
 Disorders and anomalies of the scrotal contents.
 In RM Kliegman et al., eds., Nelson Textbook of Pediatrics, 19th ed., pp. 1858–1864.
 Philadelphia: Saunders.

 Current as of: February 10, 2021